Are you after a bike bell but can’t’ decide which one to get?

 Unlike most bells, the Alexander Graham Bell (yes, that’s the name) mounts on the steerer tube instead of the handlebars.
 If you already have a crowded handlebar, then this bell could be a solution to that.

 It’s made of solid brass, giving it a distinct and loud sound that ensures you’re heard.
 It’s also one of the better sounding bells, with the ring lingering around for a good 3 to 4 seconds.

 - Pros : Made of solid brass and generates a loud, yet pleasing sound.

 - Cons : Expect to pay a premium.

 Bike Bells Buying Guide

 1. Sound and Materials Used

-Bicycle bells today come in different size, weight and most importantly, the sound range.
+Bicycle bells today come in different sizes, weights, and most importantly, the sound range.

-Others have a single ding! that seems as if it came from an orchestra, while there are others that sound like an ice cream bell when flicked.
+Others have a single ding!
+It seems as if it came from an orchestra, while others sound like an ice cream bell when flicked.